simple-crypto/simple-website/sponsors.md

 The SIMPLE-Crypto Association is funded by donations from world-class security organisations committed to our missions.
 Our standard sponsorship levels are described next together with a list of public sponsors.
-Access to (non-exclusive) proprietary licenses can be  considered without direct sponsoring, for example in case of in-kind contributions to the association.
-In such cases, a specific license agreement is decided by the association’s board.

 **Sponsorships**